Getting vortex-p

 cd build

-1. Generate the Makefile with cmake:
+- Generate the Makefile with

 cmake -DBUILD_SHARED_LIBS=ON -DCMAKE_INSTALL_PREFIX=/home/your_user/coretran/library ../src